ETV Bharat / sports

 Let’s talk about the real problem: who is India’s next off-spinner?
 Saxena, Rasool and Gowtham have been the most successful off-spinners in first-class cricket since 2020, while Jayant Yadav and Wakhare have also produced decent numbers, but none of them are for the future as the age is going against them.

 Services of Narang and Madhya Pradesh’s Saransh are two names the selectors would be closely monitoring.
 The latter made his FC debut in 2014 but has only become a consistent member in the last two years.
-The 30-year-old has 96 wickets at an average of 25.4 in this period, while Narang has 99 @ 27.2.
+The 30-year-old has 123 wickets at an average of 28.77 in this period, while Narang has 114 @ 27.97.
 There’s not much to pick from, but the problem remains the same.
-The concern persists if Ashwin prolongs his career for another two years.

 However, If India does any strategic change, India can go with someone like Washington or Kotian in the top seven and then play a wrist-spinner, providing variety and depth in the batting lineup, especially in home conditions.
-Kotian has only featured in 26 first-class games for Mumbai, averaging 42.66 with the bat and 26.38 with the ball.
+Kotian has featured in 38 first-class games for Mumbai, averaging 41.21 with the bat and 25.70 with the ball.
 But again he is yet to play enough to get into the India A set-up.
-Hence, the obvious pick, as of now, would be Washington, who averages 66.25 in six innings, studded with three fifties including his heroics innings on the bouncy surface in Brisbane, Australia.
+Hence, the obvious pick, as of now, would be Washington, who averages 48.367 in six innings, studded with three fifties including his heroics innings on the bouncy surface in Brisbane, Australia.

 While time remains before Ashwin and Jadeja bid farewell to Test cricket, management must diligently prepare replacements, especially for the irreplaceable Ashwin.
 India has a dominating record at home, but it will be hard to sustain it if they fail to find the right replacement for Ashwin.

-India faces a potential spin conundrum as the inevitable retirements of Test cricket greats Ravindra Jadeja and Ravichandran Ashwin loom.
+India faces a potential spin conundrum as the inevitable retirements of Test cricket greats Ravindra Jadeja looms while Ravichandran Ashwin retires from international cricket with the conclusion of the third Test between India and Australia at the iconic The Gabba in Brisbane on Wednesday, December 18, 2024.
 While finding successors for Jadeja seems more straightforward, the scarcity of quality right-arm off-spinners in the domestic circuit poses a significant challenge for India’s spin department and it could hurt India soon.

-Over the last decade, Ashwin and Jadeja’s contribution to India’s formidable subcontinent record was extraordinary, losing only two of 52 games at home since 2012.
-But now, Ashwin is 37, and Jadeja is 35, and team management would be eyeing to find some quality and like-to-like replacements because it’s highly unlikely that they will be around for more than one World Test Championship (WTC) cycle.
-The pressing question arises: Is India prepared for life without their dynamic spin duo?
+Over the last decade, Ashwin and Jadeja’s contribution to India’s formidable subcontinent record was extraordinary, losing only 7 of 56 Tests at home since 2012.
+But now, after Ashwin's retirement at the age of 38, and Jadeja is 36, team management would be eyeing to find some quality and like-to-like replacements.
+Despite Jadeja being exceptionally fit and performing well with both bat and ball, he is highly unlikely to be around for more than one World Test Championship (WTC) cycle.
+Hence, the pressing question arises: Is India prepared for life without their dynamic spin duo?

 In Jadeja’s case, the answer is yes.
 There is Axar Patel, who has proved his mettle at the highest level but hasn’t played any game outside India yet, while there are a few names with the almost same skill set at the domestic level such as Saurabh Kumar, Shams Mulani, R Sai Kishore, Kumar Kartikeya, Shahbaz Ahmed, Abid Mushtaq, and Manav Suthar.

-However, things get worse when you start identifying a quality off-spinner.
+However, things get worse when you start identifying a quality off-spinner who can replace Ashwin.
 Let’s be fair and say, currently, India doesn’t have a single ready-to-go replacement for Ashwin.
-Yes, there are Jalaj Saxena, K Gowtham, Jayant Yadav and Akshay Wakhare who have excelled in domestic cricket, producing exceptional numbers, but all of them age above 33, raising concern for long-term viability.
-Washington Sundar, who has been impressive with the bat, didn’t look threatening with the ball, in all the four Tests he played at the international level.
-Meanwhile, young rising stars such as Saransh Jain, Pulkit Narang and Tanush Kotian lack experience for India A yet.
+Yes, there are Jalaj Saxena, K Gowtham, Jayant Yadav and Akshay Wakhare who have excelled in domestic cricket, producing exceptional numbers, but all of them age above 34, raising concern for long-term viability.
+Washington Sundar, who has been impressive with the bat, didn’t look threatening with the ball, except for the Test series against New Zealand at home last month.
+Meanwhile, young rising stars such as Saransh Jain, and Tanush Kotian, who shone in the domestic competitions, and Pulkit Narang lack experience for India A yet.

 One more potential solution is Manav Suthar, who was part of the India A squad for the emerging Asia Cup 2023, which is another name you will be hearing a lot about in the future.